technion-cs-nlp/bias-probing/README.md

 ### Framework

-* `bias_probing/` contains models, dataset files and utilities.
+* `bias_probing/` contains models, data files, and implementation of the probing framework.
-* `scripts/` is the entry point for running the experiments
+* `scripts/` is the entry point for running the experiments and training models.

 ### Notebooks